ganeshkbhat/which-istypedarray/README.md

 ### CREDITS:

-Parts of the code has been taken from [Underscorejs]() for ease of usability and better usage
+Parts of the code has been taken from [Underscorejs]() but bettered for ease of usability, simpler usage, and browser compatible